denehyg/reveal.js-menu/README.md

 		// the menu button.
 		delayInit: false,

+		// If 'true' the menu will be shown when the menu is initialised.
+		openOnInit: false,

 		// By default the menu will load it's own font-awesome library
 		// icons.
 If your presentation needs to load a different
 		// font-awesome library the 'loadIcons' option can be set to false